Urgent Message To Anyone Suffering From Carpal Tunnel Symptoms:

 - After 4 Weeks: Start the strengthening exercises.

-When can you return to work after surgery?
+When can you return to work?
 Two weeks for is average for light duty worker.
 For heavy duty workers it may take a month, 2 months, 3 months, 6 months.
 About 23% of industrial workers cannot return to the same type of work they had before.

 Even so, a large number of patients complain of a different type of pain in the wrist lasting months after the surgery.
 Doctors tell them that this is normal.

-Instead of all that icing and all those post-op exercises, why not try something non-invasive instead?
+Instead of all that after surgery icing and all those post-op exercises following surgery,

 - That will not put you at risk